-Cologne (Köln in German) is full of awesome sights.
+Cologne (Köln in German) is full of top German sights.
 But one you've gawked at the massive cathedral, sampled the wares of the chocolate museum, and walked the Rhine Promenade, you might wonder what else you should see in this beautiful region.

 Transportation: 1 1/2 hours by train - Regular departures by regional trains; 40 minutes by car - A-59 south; Regular stop on Rhine River Cruises.

-More than just a gateway to Germany with its busy international airport, Frankfurt is definitely worth a visit.
+More than just a gateway to Germany with its busy international airport, Frankfurt is worth staying a while.

 It has an unusual skyline for Germany with skyscrapers rising high above the river Main.
 Modern and bustling, it is a counterpoint to all the fairy tale villages found throughout Germany.